-Want to add a little flair or a splash of color to your pet’s collar?
-As easy as they are cute, this DIY pet bandana is guaranteed to have you and your pups jumping for joy.
+Want to add a little flair or a splash of color to your dog’s collar?
+As easy as they are cute, this DIY pet bandana is guaranteed to have you and your pups (or cats!) jumping for joy.
 And with a free downloadable PDF pattern and video tutorial, you’ll be surprised how fast this project sews up.
 Have a cat or another type of stylish animal in your life?
 This tutorial works with any pet that wears a collar.
 Grab your favorite fat quarter of fabric and let’s get started!
 (Looking for a dog collar and leash pattern?
 We got you covered!)

 - Sewing machine